PseudoCodeNerd/deploy_a_dashboard/README.md

-# deploy_a_dashboard
+Deploying Dashboard using Heroku.
-Using Heroku to get a Dashboard created using Dashboards.jl on the web.
+# Using Heroku to get a Dashboard created using Dashboards.jl on the web.

+Instructions on my blog.

+Files uploaded here.